MonashMath/SCI1022/Git.md

 Retrieve the commit's hash of the last commit that we performed so far using `git log`, and use `git diff commit_hash` to confirm that behaviour of this latter command.
 ----

-At this point we are faced with two options (that are indeed pointed out by the very helfpul output of `git status`).
+At this point we are faced with two options (that are indeed pointed out by the very helpful output of `git status`).
 We can either discard unstaged changes, or add them to the staging area.
 We will opt for the first option.
 In order to do so, we have to use the `git checkout` Git command as follows:

 ```bash
 $ git checkout -- README.md